wp-plugins/darkroom-facebook-photo-gallery/tags/1.1/readme.txt

 == Changelog ==

+= 1.1 =
+Attempt to fix "The plugin does not have a valid header." error when attempting easy install

 = 1.0 =
 Fixed some spelling (more to be found!
 English is not my first language, sorry) Missing wp-upload-media scripts which fixes "upload logo" button.